diefrosch/a320family-procedures/README.md

 * The autopilot will set climb/idle thrust and will climb/descend to the set altitude.
 * The A/P will maintain current speed using pitch.

+For normal operation, `OP CLB/OP DES` is the preferred mode.

 ## Flight Management System
 ### Basic concepts